PennyLaneAI/catalyst/doc/dev/jax_dynamically_shaped_arrays.md

   4. $Outputs \gets collapse(ExpandedOutputs)$
   5. $return(Outputs)$

 (Remark: the above algorithm describes the pure-qjit tracing.
 Quantum tracing is more elaborated, but the complications are not related to Jax.
-Basically, for quantum tracing we follow the above algorithm twice: first time with Inputs set to classical value tracers only, second time with the remaining quantum register tracer.
+Basically, in quantum tracing we follow the above algorithm twice: first time with Inputs set to classical value tracers only, second time with the remaining quantum register tracer.
 The results of the classical tracing are cached on the quantum tape which allows us to apply PennyLane tape transformations in the middle of this process)